-We estimate that we will receive net proceeds from this offering of approximately \$3.5 million based upon an assumed public offering price of \$0.3463 per share of Common Stock, which was also the last reported trading price of our Common Stock on The Nasdaq Capital Market on May 24, 2023, after deducting Placement Agent fees and estimated offering expenses payable by us.
-We currently intend to use the net proceeds we receive from this offering for working capital and general corporate purposes, which may include, among other purposes, servicing our ongoing debt obligations under the L1 Notes, which include the payment of \$750,000 toward the principal owed under the L1 Notes due on the closing date of this offering pursuant to the Third Amendment.
-See "Summary of the Prospectus- Recent Developments-Amendment to L1 Capital Financing."
+assumed public offering price of \$0.52 per share of Common Stock, or pre-funded warrant, as applicable, which was also the last reported trading price of our Common Stock on The Nasdaq Capital Market on May 18, 2023, after deducting Placement Agent fees and estimated offering expenses payable by us.
+We currently intend to use the net proceeds we receive from this offering for working capital and general corporate purposes, which may include, among other purposes, servicing our ongoing debt obligations under the L1 Notes, which generally provide that the Investor may request a prepayment of principal in an amount up to 25% of the gross proceeds received by us in any kind of financing other than the Cantor Equity Facility.
 We will have broad discretion in the way we use these proceeds.
 See "Risk Factors-Risks Related to the Offering-We have broad discretion in the use of the net proceeds from this offering and may not use them effectively."
 Because this is a best efforts offering with no minimum amount as a condition to closing, we may not sell all or any of the securities offered hereby.
 As a result, we may receive significantly less in net proceeds than we currently estimate.
-See "Use of Proceeds" on page 42.
+See "Use of Proceeds" on page 43.